- media kit

 Furthering his commitment to progressive causes, Kergan was proud to help launch Bright Green Kids, an “all green”, eco-friendly fundraising initiative for schools, where he served as Director of Marketing.

-Currently, Kergan lives in Orange, California, with his partner Russ Noe.
+Currently, Kergan lives in Evergreen, Colorado, with his husband Russ Noe.
 Russ is a creative brand strategist and is the cat’s pajamas.
 And when Russ is not busy being the cat’s pajamas, he is the bee’s knees.
 After almost 12 years together, Russ and Kergan were legally wed on June 7, 2014.

-Accompanying Russ and Kergan on their life journey are their two amazing sons, Mason (14) and Marcus (12).
-Mason is smart, sweet, and an incredible athlete who lives for football, and Marcus is charming, funny, and destined to end up on stage somewhere.
+Accompanying Russ and Kergan on their life journey are their two amazing sons, Mason (16) and Marcus (13).
+Mason is smart, sweet, and an incredible athlete who lives for football and wrestling, and Marcus is charming, funny, and destined to end up on stage somewhere.
 Kergan feels incredibly fortunate to have such a phenomenal family, and dedicates his blog to them.

 When not busy writing or promoting his radical gay agenda, Kergan stays busy with his family, church, fitness boot camp, and folding laundry.
 He was honored to be chosen as one of HRC‘s 2011 “Fathers of the Year.”